aftersound/weave/docs/micro-service-virtualization-over-cap-closer-look.md

 # Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT } - Closer Look

-The article [Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }](https://aftersound.github.io/weave/micro-service-virtualization-over-service-executor-components) gives an example to illustrate how micro-service virtualization works in Weave, it's time to take a closer look at key parts of the service framework core centered around [{ CONTROL, ACTOR, PRODUCT } component structure](https://aftersound.github.io/weave/control-actor-product-component-structure).
+The article [Micro-service Virtualization over { CONTROL, ACTOR, PRODUCT }](https://aftersound.github.io/weave/micro-service-virtualization-over-service-executor-components) gives an example to illustrate how micro-service virtualization works in Weave, it's time to take a closer look into
+the service framework core centered around [{ CONTROL, ACTOR, PRODUCT } component structure](https://aftersound.github.io/weave/control-actor-product-component-structure).

 ## High Level View

-Before the closer look, let's have a high level view of single Weave instance.
+Let's start from the high level view of single Weave instance.

 ![](diagrams/WEAVE-SERVICE-ARCHITECTURE-HIGH-LEVEL.png)

-At high level, it consists of 3 layers,
+At high level, the service part of each Weave instance consists of 3 layers,
 - at the bottom, it's Weave Service Framework Core runtime which is centered around a set of {CONTROL, ACTOR, PRODUCT}
-core.
+cores.
 - on top of framework core runtime, runs a layer of extension components, each implements one {CONTROL, ACTOR, PRODUCT}
 extension point.
 - at the top layer, runs micro services virtualized/realized by service metadata (s)